omedinapr/omedinapr/README.md

 <h1 align="left">Hi 👋, I'm Oscar Medina</h1>
-<p align="left">developer by 🌞 and developer by🌙, based out of New Jersey.
+<p align="left">Developer by 🌞 and developer by🌙, based out of New Jersey.
 In addition to creating automated solutions through code, I also enjoy live streaming and going out to restaurants.</p>

 <h2>👨‍💼 I’m currently working on</h2>
 <ul>